Orange County Board of County Commissioners: 2006 board election

 The mayor and commissioners each hold four-year terms, and are limited to two full terms each.
 The mayor and the commissioners of the even-numbered districts are up for election during mid-term election cycles, while the commissioners of the odd-numbered districts are up for election during presidential election cycles.
 Elections are non-partisan, but partisan politics do tend to play a role in the elections.
-The elections are contested during the September primary election.
-If a single candidate fails to get a simple majority of votes for their seat, then the top two candidates will face each other in a run-off election during the November general election.
+The elections are contested during the primary election.
+If a single candidate fails to get a simple majority of votes for their seat, then the top two candidates will face each other in a run-off election during the general election.

 An election was held on September 5, 2006.
-Richard Crotty took over the position of Mayor of Orange County during Mel Martinez's 1998 term (Martinez was selected as George W. Bush's secretary of housing and urban development), so he is still eligible for re-election in 2006.
+Richard Crotty took over the position of mayor of Orange County during Mel Martinez's 1998 term (Martinez was selected as George W. Bush's secretary of housing and urban development), so he is still eligible for re-election in 2006.
 Both Bob Sindler and Homer Hartage were term-limited out, with Hartage running for Democratic nomination to Florida's 8th congressional district, which he lost to Charlie Stuart.
 Sindler, also a Democrat, was running for the 38th District of the Florida House of Representatives, but was disqualified from campaigning for the seat due to failure to adhere to resign to run rules.
 Not coincidentally, the man that won District 2 in the primary, Fred Brummer, a Republican, was term-limited out of the same seat Sindler considered running for, and so essentially ran as an incumbent.

-Richard Crotty won the election for Mayor of Orange County, with 69.69% of the vote.
+Richard Crotty won the election for mayor of Orange County, with 69.69% of the vote.
 Sally Baptiste was his only opponent.

 Fred Brummer, previously representing the overlapping 38th District in the Florida House of Representatives, won District 2 with 53.61% of the vote.
 Lawrence Kolin was second, with 20.23% of the vote.
 Two others ran for the seat.

 Linda Stewart successfully defended her seat, winning a second term for District 4 with 51.46% of the vote.
 Jennifer Thompson was second, with 31.45% of the vote.
 Two others ran for the seat.

 The race for District 6 was hotly contested, and ended in a virtual dead heat in the primary, with Tiffany Moore and Bruce Antone getting 37.92% and 37.46% of the vote, respectively.
 E.Juan Lynum, the son of Orlando city commissioner Daisy Lynum, was third in a field of five.
-Tiffany Moore ultimately won the election at the General Election, defeating Bruce Antone by a 53%-47% margin.
+Tiffany Moore ultimately won the election at the general election, defeating Bruce Antone by a 53%-47% margin.